Bogily/Simple-Duplicate-lines-remover---Filter/README.md

 ## Made it in like 20 min

-if you run into issues try
+so if you run into issues try (you probably will)
 1. Putting in the entire filepath
 1. Running it in vscode